ilpropheta/playground-ot4mmv6n/markdowns/exercise4.md

 # `std::string`, `const char*`, `QString`, `CString`... oh my!

 > Before learning C++, when I was asked to define a string, for me it was just a sequence of characters.
-When I started learning C++ and putting my hands on real-world codebases, I encountered several different string types.
-A string was no longer just a sequence of characters.
+When I started learning C++ and putting my hands on real-world codebases, I encountered several different string types like std::string, QString, CString, etc. A string was no longer just a sequence of characters.
 Finally, after some years of practicing with strings, I found string_view and a string returned to be just a sequence of characters.
 A string returned to be just a string.

 *Bruce Lee* about his experience with strings in C++.